-You can order hosting tray, cheese, yogurt, eggs, olives, bread, honey, and other produce at the official site.
+You can order hosting trays, cheese, yogurt, eggs, olives, bread, honey, and other produce at the official site.

-Orders above 450 NIS are eligible for free shipping, and orders below that amount will pay a percentage of the purchase.
+Orders above 450 NIS are eligible for free shipping.
+Orders below that amount will pay a percentage of the purchase.

 The Farm Shop and Cafe in Beit Hansen

 And now, we will visit the farm shop and cafe in Beit Hansen.
 It is located at Gdalyahu Alon Street 14, Jerusalem.